anvitasuresh/IDS706_week2_DataAnalysis/README.md

 ---
 ## CI/CD Pipeline and Refactoring

-To automate this project, OI added Continious Integration using Github Actions.
+To automate this project, I added Continious Integration using Github Actions.
+This was done using a `ci.yaml` file which basically tells GitHub what to do automatically whenever you push to your repository.
+The following steps are outlined in the file: set up Python, install dependencies, runs linting (flake8), runs formatting check (black), runs your tests (pytest with coverage), runs the analysis script.
 To ensure that the workflow is running properly, go to the Actions tab and make sure the tests are passing.
 It should look something like the below image.

 ![Workflow](testing/workflow.png)